mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 However, many of the observations.  similar practices exist in other research in this domain.
 For example, children have the potential to help parents as technology brokers [@correa_brokering_2015].
 And parents can fulfil several valid roles including, advocate, emotional support, etc [@barron_parents_2009]

 Thus, it is not contraversial to suggest that parents and siblings can provide a large form of support in the creative process and that facilitators can design learning environments to facilitatte these possibilities.
+And that research on the roles that they provide can be of use to facilitators to advance their work.
+The work of Roque on FCL provided guidance for helpers in the process to support parents to value and feel confident these roles [@roque_im_2016] in a way which mirrors the use of helpers this phase of my study.
 <!--
 #### Code roles  and experimentation